 There are certain skills that many predictive maintenance specialists have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
 We discovered that a lot of resumes listed customer-service skills, dexterity and troubleshooting skills.

 If you're interested in becoming a predictive maintenance specialist, one of the first things to consider is how much education you need.
-We've determined that 28.6% of predictive maintenance specialists have a bachelor's degree.
-In terms of higher education levels, we found that 14.3% of predictive maintenance specialists have master's degrees.
-Even though some predictive maintenance specialists have a college degree, it's possible to become one with only a high school degree or GED.
+We've determined that 35.3% of predictive maintenance specialists have a bachelor's degree.
+In terms of higher education levels, we found that 17.6% of predictive maintenance specialists have master's degrees.
+Even though most predictive maintenance specialists have a college degree, it's possible to become one with only a high school degree or GED.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 29.6% of predictive maintenance specialists listed critical equipment on their resume, but soft skills such as customer-service skills and dexterity are important as well.
+Out of all the resumes we looked through, 32.5% of predictive maintenance specialists listed condition monitoring on their resume, but soft skills such as customer-service skills and dexterity are important as well.

 After extensive research and analysis, Zippia's data science team found that:

 Customer service, customer support, and customer experience training.
 Loyal clients through world-class customer service...

 Data about our browsing and buying patterns are everywhere.
 From credit card transactions and online shopping carts, to customer loyalty programs and user-generated ratings/reviews, there is a staggering amount of data that can be used to describe our past buying behaviors, predict future ones, and prescribe new ways to influence future purchasing decisions.
 In this course, four of Wharton's top marketing professors will provide an overview of key areas of customer analytics: descriptive analyti...